Virginia Tech® home

 Is training mandatory?
 If so, when?
 Yes.
 All persons who perform flagging operations on roadways must attend this training.

 When is refresher training required?
-Every 2 years.
+ATSSA training is valid for 4 years.

 Please see the online class schedule for more information.